thalsi/Lean-markdown/README.md

 ## QA

 1. What is Markdown language?
+2. What is  Rich HTML?
-2. What is Markup language?
+3. What is Markup language?
-3. What is text encoding?
+4. What is text encoding?
-4. How many types of file extensions are there?
-List 6 examples.
+5. How many types of file extensions are there?
+List 5 examples.
-5. List 11 basic syntax elements in Markdown.
+6. List 11 basic syntax elements in Markdown.
-6. How do you write a heading in Markdown?
+7. How do you write a heading in Markdown?
 List 6 methods.
-7. How do you write bold text in Markdown?
+8. How do you write bold text in Markdown?
 List 2 methods.
-8. How do you write italic text in Markdown?
+9. How do you write italic text in Markdown?
 List 2 methods.
-9. How do you write a blockquote in Markdown?
+10. How do you write a blockquote in Markdown?
-10. How do you write code in Markdown?
+11. How do you write code in Markdown?
-11. How do you write an ordered list in Markdown?
+12. How do you write an ordered list in Markdown?
-12. How do you write an unordered list in Markdown?
+13. How do you write an unordered list in Markdown?
 List 3 methods.
-13. How do you write a horizontal rule in Markdown?
+14. How do you write a horizontal rule in Markdown?
 List 3 methods.
-14. How do you create a link in Markdown?
+15. How do you create a link in Markdown?
 List 3 methods.
-15. How do you add an image in Markdown?
+16. How do you add an image in Markdown?
 List 2 methods.
-16. How do you format URLs and addresses in Markdown?
+17. How do you format URLs and addresses in Markdown?
-17. What is extended syntax in Markdown?
+18. What is extended syntax in Markdown?
 List 13 features.
-18. How do you create a table and perform table alignment in Markdown?
+19. How do you create a table and perform table alignment in Markdown?
-19. How do you write a fenced code block in Markdown?
+20. How do you write a fenced code block in Markdown?
 List 2 methods.
-20. How do you write the phrase Heading IDs in Markdown?
+21. How do you write the phrase Heading IDs in Markdown?
-21. How do you write a definition list in Markdown?
+22. How do you write a definition list in Markdown?
-22. How do you write strikethrough text in Markdown?
+23. How do you write strikethrough text in Markdown?
-23. How do you write a task list in Markdown?
+24. How do you write a task list in Markdown?
-24. How do you add an emoji in Markdown?
+25. How do you add an emoji in Markdown?
-25. How do you highlight text in Markdown?
+26. How do you highlight text in Markdown?
-26. How do you write subscript in Markdown?
+27. How do you write subscript in Markdown?
-27. How do you write superscript in Markdown?
+28. How do you write superscript in Markdown?
-28. How does automatic URL linking work in Markdown?
+29. How does automatic URL linking work in Markdown?
-29. How do you disable automatic URL linking in Markdown?
+30. How do you disable automatic URL linking in Markdown?